 8. Prepare writing prompts and have kids start a summer journal.

-- Check out some poetry books at the library.
-Find a poem.
-Copy it into your journal.
-Circle words that are fun or meaningful.
+- Checking out poetry books at the library and finding a poem they like.
+Then copy it into their journal.
+They can circle words that are fun or meaningful.

-- Go outside, sit and be quiet.
-Write down what you hear, see, smell, and feel.
+- Going outside and writing down what they hear, see, smell, and feel.

-- Find a recipe with an adult and make something special.
-Write about it!
+- Finding a recipe with an adult and making something special.

-- Write a letter to a family member.
-Tear out the page and mail it to them.
+- Writing a letter to a family member and mailing it to them.

 9. Make sidewalk paint with cornstarch, water, and food coloring.

-10. Use Kool-Aid scented, colored glue to make window clings and art.
+10. Use Kool-Aid scented, colorful glue to make window clings and art.

-Pour Kool-Aid into a bottle of school glue and mix thoroughly using a thin, long utensil like a chopstick.
+Pour a packet of Kool-Aid (go crazy with loud colors) into a bottle of school glue and mix thoroughly using a thin, long utensil like a chopstick or wooden skewer.
+You can also skip the Kool-Aid and just buy colored glue.

-Use glue regularly, create art on canvas or paper, or try making designs on stretched plastic wrap (tape down the sides and remove creases), that can be dried and used as window clings.
+With your colored glue, create art on a canvas or paper.
+Or try making designs on stretched plastic wrap (tape down the sides to remove creases) that can be dried and used as window clings.

 Tip: When using more than one color per gel-cling design, allow each color to dry first; otherwise, the colors may run together.

 If you can’t go to the bowling alley, bring the bowling alley to your backyard!
-This is one of my favorite free kids activities.
+This is one of my favorite summer activities for kids.

 Set cans up in a pyramid, and have kids stand several feet away.
 Whoever knocks down all the cans within two tries wins!